reduxjs/redux/docs/advanced/UsageWithTypescript.md

 export type AppState = ReturnType<typeof rootReducer>
 ```

-## Usage with React-Redux
+## Usage with React Redux

-While react-redux is a separate library from redux itself, it is commonly used with react.
-For this reason, we will go through how react-redux works with TypeScript using the same example used previously in this section.
+While React Redux is a separate library from redux itself, it is commonly used with react.
+For this reason, we will go through how React Redux works with TypeScript using the same example used previously in this section.

-Note: react-redux does not have type checking by itself, you will have to install `@types/react-redux` by running `npm i @types/react-redux -D`.
+Note: React Redux does not have type checking by itself, you will have to install `@types/react-redux` by running `npm i @types/react-redux -D`.

 We will now add type checking to the parameter that `mapStateToProps` receives.
 Luckily, we have already declared what the store should look like from defining a type that infers from the `rootReducer`: